jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

   (b) given to the agency executing the warrant.

 ### 216C Prohibition on disclosure of private communications unlawfully intercepted
-(1) Subject to subsection (2), where a private communication has been intercepted in contravention of section 216B, every one is liable to imprisonment for a term not exceeding 2 years who intentionally—if he knows that it has come to his knowledge as a direct or indirect result of a contravention of section 216B.
+(1) Subject to subsection (2), where a private communication has been intercepted in contravention of section 216B, every one is liable to imprisonment for a term not exceeding 2 years who intentionally—if he or she knows that it has come to his or her knowledge as a direct or indirect result of a contravention of section 216B.
-  (a) discloses the private communication, or the substance, meaning, or purport of the communication, or any part of it; or (b) discloses the existence of the private communication,— (2) Subsection (1) does not apply where the disclosure is made— (a) to a party to the communication or with the express or implied consent of such a party; or (b) in the course, or for the purpose, of—
+  (a) discloses the private communication, or the substance, meaning, or purport of the communication, or any part of it; or (b) discloses the existence of the private communication,— (2) Subsection (1) does not apply where the disclosure is made— (a) to a party to the communication, or with the express or implied consent of such a party; or (b) in the course, or for the purpose, of—
     (i) an investigation by the Police into an alleged offence against this section or section 216B; or (ii) giving evidence in any civil or criminal proceedings relating to the unlawful interception of a private communication by means of an interception device or the unlawful disclosure of a private communication unlawfully intercepted by that means; or